Adaptive Strategies for Pension Fund Management: Results

 \item \textbf{Plan rules:} Each individual is allowed to start working when they are 18 years old, and, on average, start working when they are 22 years old.
 While they are working, they contribute 10\% of their income.
 They are allowed to retire once they turn 60 years old, and, on average, retire when they are 65 years old.
-Once retired, they expect a baseline pension equivalent of 80\% of their average income over the previous 20 years.
+Once retired, they expect a baseline pension equivalent of 80\% of their last income.

 \item \textbf{Simulation length:} The policy is simulated for 30 years, from 2025 to 2055.
 Each year, the total liabilities are computed by summing the projected liabilities over the following 30 years discounted by the projection of the yield curve at that date.
 So, for instance, in the year 2035, the total liabilities consist the projected liabilities from 2035 to 2065, discounted by the projected yield curve of 2035.